rubenvanassche/Space-Invaders/docs/Report.md

 Is almost the same as it's base Screen Entity class but needs to handle sometimes different so some functions are overloaded.
 It represents of course the player's gun.

 **Wall(ScreenEntity)**
-Probaly the most boring Entity, it is just a ScreenEntity and nothing more.
+Probably the most boring Entity, it is just a ScreenEntity and nothing more.

 ### Factories
 This needs no extra information, factories are created for Aliens, Bullets, Guns and Walls.
 They will create a Entity and place it in the model container.
 After that a view is created and stored in the view container.
 The Entity and View get linked to each other for futher information exchange and our new element is created.